Working Papers

 With Santiago De Martini & Santiago Perez-Vincent

-Circulated as IDB Working Paper 1662
+Funded by the IDB, first released as IDB Working Paper 1662

 Transit users across Latin America are willing to pay over 50% higher fares to reduce crime in public transport: